HIP-infrastructure/HIP-infrastructure.github.io/docs/source/hip_onboarding.rst

 Feedback
 =========

-The HIP is in closed beta and we need your feedback to improve our products and fix bugs on the platform.
+The HIP is under active development and we need your feedback to improve our products and fix bugs on the platform.
 Feel free to fill out the dedicated `feedback forms <https://thehip.app/apps/forms/>`_ available on the platform, your input is greatly appreciated.